chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

           - \+ Good for searches – look at the session for short time and start recommending (adapting)

-          - \+ Doesn’t violate privacy – no need to record bc u are only looking at the current session
+          - \+ Doesn’t violate privacy – no need to record bc you are only looking at the current session

           - \- Not a long-term user model